gmarrugat/food_analysis/README.md

 # Hypothesis

 This MSc project was begun with the idea that the relations between the elements in a food picture could help their own detection.
 From this hypothesis some questions aroused: Which relations would help more?
-How would be represented this relations?
+How would be represented these relations?
 Which classes would obtain more benefit?...

 # Model Proposal